hmlongco/Resolver/README.md

 ## Resolution

 So we have all of our object registered.
 But what starts the process?
+Who's resolving first?

 Let's rewrite MyViewController as follows...

 ```
 class MyViewController: UIViewController, Resolving {
     lazy var viewModel: XYZViewModel = resolver.resolve()!
 }
 ```

 Adopting the Resolving protocol allows MyViewController to request a XYZViewModel from Resolver.

-Resolver infers the type of object being requests, and uses the list of pre-registered object factories to construct an XYZViewModel and return it to the view controller.
+When the viewModel parameter is first accessed, Resolver infers the type of object being requested, and uses the list of pre-registered object factories to construct an XYZViewModel.

+* Resolving, the XYZViewModel factory inits an XYZViewModel, but first it needs a fetecher, an updater, and service object.
+* Resolving, the XYZFetcher factory creates and returns a fetcher.
+* Resolving, the XYZUpdater factory creates and returns an updater.
+* Resolving, the XYZUpdater factory creates and returns an XYZService, but first it needs an XYZSessionService.
+* Resolving, the XYZSessionService factory creates and returns a session.
+* The XYZService gets its XYZSessionService and inits.
+* The XYZViewModel gets a XYZFetching instance, a XYZUpdating instance, and a XYZService instance and inits.

+And MyViewController gets its XYZViewModel.
+It doesn't know the internals of XYZViewModel.

+Nor does it need to.

 ## Better Registration

-Note the resolution factories for XYZFetching and XYZUpdating demonstrated above eac returnh their own object, even though interfaces are implemented in the same object.
+Note the resolution factories for XYZFetching and XYZUpdating demonstrated above each return their own object, even though both interfaces were implemented in the same object.

-To have XYZViewModel resolve both interfaces to the same object in the same graph you could do the following:
+To have XYZViewModel resolve both interfaces to the same object in the same graph (more on graphs later) you could do the following:

 ```
 extension Resolver: ResolverRegistering {

 public static func registerAllServices() {

-// Register XYZService and cache result for lifetime of application
-main.register { XYZService() }
-    .scope(application)

 // Register instance with injected parameters
 main.register { XYZViewModel(fetcher: resolve(), updater: resolve(), service: resolve()) }